IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 • Learn about the ExamSoft platform and the do's and don'ts of remote exam test-taking.

-• Professor Chapman, assisted by Tax Counsel Jeffrey Thompson, will cover a wide range of possible issues including a comprehensive review of the important internal revenue code sections and related case law.
-His position requires him to stay up-to-date with the latest tax laws and regulations.
+• His position as a trial practitioner requires him to stay up-to-date with the latest tax laws and regulations.
 Participants can be assured that they will receive accurate information about what the Tax Court examiners deem to be important as well as on testing-taking techniques.
 He will keep applicants informed and provide them with the best information to prepare for success when answering IRC questions on the exam.

 A digital copy of Title 26 of the U.S. Code can be downloaded and will serve as the primary source material for the course along with various handouts.